Neville Quarry

 2021 Neville Quarry Architectural Education Prize joint winner | Professor John Macarthur

-2021 joint winner CONGRATULATIONS Associate Professor Conrad Haman
+2021 joint winner Associate Professor Conrad Haman

 Associate Professor Conrad Hamann has changed how we understand Australian architecture, challenging the romantic and sometimes condescending view of our colonial forebears to reveal unruly, disobedient, sometimes parochial thinking foundational to a local culture of architecture for and of this place.